ursm/kernel-config/README.md

 This repository helps you maintain kernel configuration as small, focused fragments:

 - Generate `00-*.config` files from the running kernel (`/proc/config.gz`) that disable broad option families (NET vendor, WLAN vendor, DRM, filesystems, partitions, media, SCSI LLD, IIO, NetFS).
-USB NET is handled in `10-base.config`.
+USB NET and NFC are handled in `10-base.config`.
 - Keep opinionated base settings in `10-base.config` for a lightweight kernel.
 - Keep machine/user specific overrides in `99-local.config` (with an example provided).
 - Install all `*.config` files to `/etc/kernel/config.d` in one command.